nfsi-canada/OBStools/docs/atacr.rst

 **Compliance + Tilt**

 It is of course possible to combine both corrections and apply them sequentially.
-In this case the tilt noise is removed first, then compliance.
+In this case the tilt noise is removed first, followed by compliance.
 This analysis requires all four components: three-component seismic (``?HZ,1,2``) and pressure (``?XH``) data.